HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/script_application/script_application_security/import_security.md

 -   .png
 -   .json

 You can override the configuration for some of these constraints.
-For more information, read *Setting custom configuration properties for the Script Application*.
+For more information, read [Custom configuration properties for Script Applications](../script_application_security/import_export_config.md).